japila-books/spark-sql-internals/docs/SQLConf.md

-# SQLConf &mdash; Internal Configuration Store
+# SQLConf

-`SQLConf` is an internal **configuration store** for configuration properties and hints used in Spark SQL.
+`SQLConf` is an internal configuration store of the configuration properties and hints used in Spark SQL.

 !!! important
     `SQLConf` is an internal part of Spark SQL and is not supposed to be used directly.
 Spark SQL configuration is available through the developer-facing [RuntimeConfig](RuntimeConfig.md).